 A prizewinner at the 2002 international Meistersinger competition, she has appeared in concert and recital in Graz, Austria; Döbeln, Freiberg (Sachs), Leisnig, and Spickendorf, Germany.
 In 2010, in collaboration with pianist Eckart Sellheim and two other sopranos, she performed an all-Schumann song recital in honor of the composer's 200th birthday at the Middle Saxony Theater in Freiberg (Sachs), Germany.

-She is Assistant Professor of Voice at Mississippi University for Women in Columbus, Mississippi, where she teaches applied voice, music literature, diction for singers, and performance techniques.
+As of August, 2022, she is Associate Professor of Voice at Mississippi University for Women, a co-educational university in Columbus, Mississippi where she teaches applied voice, opera workshop, music literature, performance techniques, and more.
 She holds the Doctor of Musical Arts degree from Arizona State University.
 Her 2012 doctoral research project, Singers and Sound: An Introduction to Tomatis-Based Listening Training for Singers, introduces theories and technologies of listening, and analyses research evidence which suggests that systematic listening training, as pioneered by Dr. Alfred A. Tomatis (1920-2001), may produce measurable outcomes to improve a singer's performance.
-She subsequently designed interactive workshops where musicians - especially singers and voice teachers - can explore Tomatis's theories directly.
 She has presented Tomatis-based workshops with the Valley of the Sun chapter of the National Association of Teachers of Singing, and with the Mississippi Music Teacher's Association.
 In August 2017, she presented a session on the implications of Tomatis listening for singers at the International Congress of Voice Teachers in Stockholm, Sweden.
 She authored the chapter on Tomatis Listening in So You Want to Sing with Awareness, published in 2020 by Rowman & Littlefield.